-Microsoft soars past $800 billion in value after bumper results
+Microsoft shares at all-time high after bumper results

 “Based on the results, they were able to beat on all major metrics that people were focusing on.
 I don’t see anything that should raise an eyebrow of concern”, said Daniel Morgan, a portfolio manager at Synovus Trust who holds 418,716 Microsoft shares.

-Microsoft has been investing heavily to bolster the fast-growing cloud business and catch up with market leader Amazon.com Inc’s (AMZN.O) Amazon Web Services.
+Microsoft has been investing heavily to bolster the fast-growing cloud business and catch up with market leader Amazon.com Inc’s (AMZN.O) Amazon Web Services (AWS).

+“Given the competitive market and need to invest in both capex and operating expenses, profitability along AWS’s level may prove elusive for Azure for several years, if not forever,” Jefferies analysts said.

-It also competes with Alphabet Inc (GOOGL.O), IBM (IBM.N) and Alibaba (BABA.N).
+Microsoft also competes with Alphabet Inc (GOOGL.O), IBM (IBM.N) and Alibaba (BABA.N).

+According to research firm Canalys, AWS is beating the competition in terms of market share, followed by Microsoft, which continues to grow faster than AWS, as of April this year.
+Google was ranked third.

 “Our early investments in the intelligent cloud and intelligent edge are paying off, and we will continue to expand our reach in large and growing markets with differentiated innovation,” Nadella said on a conference call on Thursday.